ChenghaoMou/chenghaomou.github.io/highlights/Matter/How Our Brains Are - and Aren’t - Like Computers.md

 date: 2023-01-05
 note: Does aging over-prune the connections that might lead to a more rigid mind?
 tags: []
+title: "How Our Brains Are - and Aren’t - Like Computers"
 ---

 ## Highlights